knagrecha/hydra/README.md

 # Hydra

-Hydra is a model parallel execution engine optimized for multi-task execution.
+Hydra is a large-model execution engine optimized for multi-task execution.
 It enables arbitrarily large models to be trained on a single GPU by supporting sequential data spilling, and generates near-optimal training schedules for sharded multi-model training using a novel scheduling strategy.

 Contact knagrech@ucsd.edu for more info.